Spicy Tomato Beef Soup

 Note: Another option to make this spicy tomato beef soup creamier would be the addition of creamy ingredients.
 My Creamy Taco Soup, for instance, adds fat free cream cheese and Greek yogurt at the end of cooking.
 Needless to say, it’s one of my most popular recipes.

 The cornbread you see with this tomato beef soup in photos is my lower carb bacon cheddar cornbread.
 I highly recommend trying that!
+My garlic parmesan bread twists would also be great with this soup!

 Other serving options include: